davila00/2021-fall-cpsc-240-lab-demos/2-hybrid-assembly/README.md

 * .PHONY targets

-* Separate targets for each object file and excutable
+* Separate targets for each object file and executable